AguaClara/sensor_dev/index.md

 ## About Us

 Our goal is to create a lowcost but efficient concentration detector by essentially hijacking cheap endoscopes/borescopes and merging its function with code and physical additions of our own.
 By designing a mobile application that utilizes image processing and basic equations relating the image values to concentrations, we can both get a visual of what is going on in each level of depth and determine using a threshold value where the sludge blanket begins.

 The current members of this subteam are
-* Dana Owens (DLO49)
-* Lawrence Li (LL678)
-* Lois Lee (LL556)

 ## Srilekha's CAD rendering of the MAPE design.